Malimbada Divisional Secretariat: Boundaries

-The Malimbada Divisional Secretariat Division has various topographical features although the land area of this division is small.
-Flowing of Nilwala River on one side and the paddy field attached to that and the scattered mountains of about 300 feet enhance its scenic beauty.

 This area has a moderate climate but receives frequent floods.
 The main occupation of the people is paddy cultivation.

 In addition to that mainly coconut and cinnamon cultivation and additional crops sj\uch as rubber, tea, and pepper.
 Other cultivation such as Jak, Bread Fruit, Coffee and Aericunut can be seen.
 As the road from Matara to Akuressa Deniyaya is going across this division, this area has become a centre for economic and commercial purposes.
 The junction of Malimbada and Telijjawila is gradually turning into a commercial center.

 The area is growing quickly with the highway and projects of “Gama Neguma” and “Maga Neguma”.
 Businessmen are also spreading into the city.
 As a result of the growth, the area is becoming congested.

-Mission

-To enhance the lives of the people through a sustainable and planned development process with the supplying of services, resource coordination and the participation of people according to the public policies.

-Objectives

-¯ To obtain the first place in the district from the ‘‘management competition’’ of divisional secretariats.